Motivation-and-Behaviour/bigger_picture/docs/prereg/bigger_picture_preregistration.md

 ## Description

-This study will pool and analyze individual-level data from multiple research projects to clarify how screen time affects children’s and adolescents’ learning, mental health, wellbeing, and behaviour.
+This study will pool and analyse individual-level data from multiple research projects to clarify how screen time affects children’s and adolescents’ learning, mental health, wellbeing, and behaviour.
 By uniting data from diverse samples, our team can pinpoint the specific